" "

 Integration with Other Security Measures

 Electric fencing is the foundation of a unified perimeter security system for your business.
-It integrates with other measures to create a comprehensive, multi-layered defense that addresses all threat vectors.
+It integrates with other measures to create a multi-layered defense that addresses all threats.
 These security measures include:

-- Perimeter lighting: Alarm-based lighting systems are triggered when a criminal attempts to breach your perimeter, flooding the area with bright light.
-The sudden illumination disorients intruders while improving camera footage quality for investigators.
+• Perimeter lighting: Alarm-based lighting systems are triggered when a criminal attempts to breach your perimeter, flooding the area with bright light.

-- Video surveillance: When integrated with electric fencing, video surveillance systems capture clear footage of intrusion attempts after the alarm is triggered, providing essential verification and evidence for prosecution.
+• Video surveillance: Video surveillance systems capture clear footage of intrusion attempts after the alarm is triggered, providing evidence for prosecution.

-- Access control measures: Gate Access Control systems manage entries and exits across your property to enhance perimeter integrity.
+• Access control measures: Gate Access Control systems manage entries and exits across your property.
 Credential readers, intercoms, license plate recognition, and automated gates maintain security standards while facilitating authorized access.

-- Remote monitoring: Remote and mobile monitoring solutions enable professional oversight without the need for on-site personnel.
-Monitoring teams receive instant notifications of fence alarms, allowing them to immediately access camera feeds to verify threats.
-The system also keeps records of attempts to tamper with the electric fence, which helps convict criminals.
+• Remote monitoring: Remote and mobile monitoring solutions enable professional oversight without the need for on-site personnel.
+Monitoring teams receive notifications of fence alarms, allowing them to immediately access camera feeds to verify threats.
+The system also keeps records of attempts to tamper with the electric fence.

 Secure Your Property with AMAROK Electric Fencing

-Comparing security guards vs. electric fencing reveals the clear advantages of electric fences for comprehensive 24/7 protection, consistent deterrence, and predictable costs.
+Comparing security guards vs. electric fencing reveals the clear advantages of electric fences for comprehensive 24/7 protection.
 An integrated electric fencing system provides a proactive, reliable, and cost-effective solution that strengthens the perimeter and prevents crime before it occurs.

-AMAROK provides the industry-leading electric fence solution for complete perimeter protection.
+AMAROK is the best security solution to serve as an alternative to expensive guards.
+Our industry-leading electric fence solution offers complete perimeter protection.
 The Electric Guard Dog™ Fence prevents 99% of external theft for customers after installation.
 Combining video surveillance, alarm-based lighting, and Gate Access Control, we create multi-layered security that deters even the most determined criminals.
-With operations across 49 states and over 8,000 protected customers, AMAROK delivers proven perimeter security solutions tailored to fit your needs.

 Download AMAROK’s Customized Guard Review to learn more about the risk factors of using only security guards.
 Contact us today online for your free threat assessment.
 Download our free guide “7 Reasons Why Security Guards Aren’t Enough” to learn more.